 Weather permitting, the playground will be operational from early May through the end of

 September.
 Operating times are dependent on weekly weather forecasts.
 The regular operating season will run from Memorial Day until Labor Day.
-The playground is open daily, except Mondays from 10:00 a.m. to 8:00 p.m.
+The playground is open daily, except Mondays, from 10:00 a.m. to 8:00 p.m.
 Admission to the playground is $2 per Marietta resident and $3 for non-residents.
 Admission is based on maximum occupancy.

 Geyser Towers, Stone Mountain Park

 Multiple levels of suspended rope bridges and net tunnels connect you to towering platforms that overlook the gushing geyser.
 With its sporadic eruptions and multiple offshoots, you can play in the spray or stay high and dry.
 The options and the fun are all yours.
 Ideal for the whole family, Geyser Towers offers plenty of room for adults and the perfect amount of excitement for the kids.
 As an option for our littlest guests, toddlers can splash in a trickling creek while mom and dad relax in the shade.
-Note: Geyser Towers in currently undergoing renovations, so be sure to check the website before you go!
+Note: Geyser Towers is currently undergoing renovations, so be sure to check the website before you go!

 Suwanee Town Center